salmanbao/FabricWebApp/README.md

 -   The command

+        make down && make rm-state-volumes && make up

+    is a convenient single command you can use after stopping services to reset all services back to a clean state and restart them, following the services' logs.
+There is typically no need to delete the persistent `node_modules` directory (contained within the fabricsamplewebapp_webserver_homedir_node_modules docker volume and deleted by the `make rm-node-modules` command) because it is not likely to qualitatively change or be corrupted (though that does happen sometimes during development for various reasons).
+Note that the web server service in `docker-compose.yaml` does execute the command `npm install`, so any updates to `web/server/package.json` should automatically take effect.

+### Viewing Stuff

+-   The command

+        make show-all-generated-resources

+    will show all non-source resources that this project created that currently still exist.
+See also the `make rm-all-generated-resources` command.

+### Deleting Stuff

+-   The command

         make rm-state-volumes

-    deletes the persistent storage of the web server (in particular, the `fabric_samplewebapp_webserver_tmp` and `fabric_samplewebapp_webserver_homedir` volumes), and can be used for example to reset the web server to a 'clean' state, not having anything in the key/value store(s).
+    deletes the persistent storage of the web server (in particular, the `fabricsamplewebapp_webserver_tmp` and `fabricsamplewebapp_webserver_homedir` volumes), and can be used for example to reset the web server to a 'clean' state, not having anything in the key/value store(s).
 This can be executed only if the services are not up.
+    WARNING: This will delete all of your webserver keystore data, and is IRREVERSIBLE!

 -   The command

         make rm-node-modules

-    deletes the node_modules directory of the web server (in particular, the `fabric_samplewebapp_webserver_homedir_node_modules` volume).
+    deletes the node_modules directory of the web server (in particular, the `fabricsamplewebapp_webserver_homedir_node_modules` volume).
 This can be executed only if the services are not up.
+This does not delete any real data that can't be easily recreated, though it may involve downloading a lot of node.js dependencies.

+-   The command

+        make rm-generated-artifacts

+    will delete all generated artifacts.
+In particular, it will delete the entire `generated-artifacts` directory.
+This does not delete any real data that can't be easily recreated.

+-   The command

+        make rm-webserver-env

+    will delete the docker image used by the web server.
+This does not delete any real data that can't be easily recreated.

+-   The command

+        make rm-chaincode-docker-resources

+    Deletes the docker containers created by the peers to run chaincode in net mode (which is default, as opposed to dev mode, specified by the `--peer-chaincodedev=true` option to the peer executable), as well as the docker images on which they run.
+This shouldn't be necessary except to do a full clean-up, or when modifying chaincode (Fabric doesn't appear to detect that chaincode needs to be recompiled as of v1.0.0-alpha2).
+This does not delete any real data that can't be easily recreated.

--   And finally,
+-   The command

-        make down && make rm-state-volumes && make up

-    is a convenient single command you can use after stopping services to reset all services back to a clean state and restart them, following the services' logs.
-There is typically no need to delete `node_modules` because it is not likely to qualitatively change or be corrupted (though that does happen sometimes during development for various reasons).
-Note that the web server service in `docker-compose.yaml` does execute the command `npm install`, so any updates to `package.json` should automatically take effect.
+        make rm-all-generated-resources

+    or equivalently

+        make clean

+    will delete all non-source resources that this project created and currently still exist.
+This should reset the project back to its original state with no leftover persistent data.
+So be careful, because this will also delete your blockchain state and web server keystore.

 ## Random Notes